Google Adwords Trademark Infringement

 Ad Text that Contains Trademarks

-Where Google will draw the line is for ads in which a trademark appears in the text of the ad.
-If the use of the trademark is unauthorized and is leading to confusion among consumers, Google will restrict the use.
-This again is supported by the case law which has held that use of another party’s trademark in the text of a Google AdWords ad amounts to trademark infringement.
+Where you should draw the line is for ads in which a trademark appears in the text of the ad.
+If the use of the trademark is unauthorized and is leading to confusion among consumers, we suggest that you have us send a cease and desist letter.
+This again is supported by the case law which has held that use of another party’s trademark in the text of a Google Adwords ad amounts to trademark infringement.
+So, for example, Walmart may be able to place ads anytime someone searches for “Target”.
+However, if those same ads read: “Target Products Sold here” that would be an actionable infringement.

-Regardless of Google’s policies, buying a competitor’s trademark as a keyword could still lead to confusion among consumers and thus could expose you to a trademark infringement claim.
+Buying a competitor’s trademark as a keyword can lead to confusion among consumers and thus could expose you to a trademark infringement claim.
 Also, special situations exist if the trademark at issue contains a design element or if the trademark at issue is registered to the Supplemental Register rather than the Principal Register.
+Since each Google Adwords trademark case may involve unique facts, and tampering with the advertising of another business can expose you to legal claims, we recommend that you consult with a trademark attorney experienced in this area.
+Our typical first step with issues of google adwords trademark infringement is to send a cease and desist letter to the infringer.
+For more information please see our trademark cease and desist letter page.

 If you have an issue related to Google Adwords such as someone bidding on your trademark or using your trademark in a matter that is causing confusion, please feel free to contact us for assistance.